Tai Tran

 LLM-Backed Agent Training with Real Trader Data

-At the heart of Valgo’s autonomous trading capability is a Large Language Model agent that has been trained to mimic the decision-making process of a skilled human trader.
-The training of this agent is what ensures style-aligned execution: the AI does not just trade profitably, it trades in a manner consistent with the philosophies and risk management approach of the domain expert behind it.
+At the heart of Valgo’s autonomous capability is a Large Language Model agent trained to approximate the decision-making process of a skilled human trader.

 Agentic Integration: LLM Decision-Making with Tools and Data